matijasipek/MLOps_PortfolioOptimization/portfolio/reports/README.md

 monitoring which was sucsesfull.
-However this isn't really optimal and we believe that given more more time we could've made it work with clour run and we have even made a setup using a prometheus image conteiner that was supposed to be used for scrapping and storing the metrics in an image so we can have a track history of the apps metrics while it was running. ---
+However this isn't really optimal and we believe that given more more time we could've made it work with clour run and we have even made a setup using a prometheus image conteiner that was supposed to be used for scrapping and storing the metrics in an image so we can have a track history of the apps metrics while it was running.
+The challenge with W&B stemmed from how the code was structured: the grid search was designed in a way that it returns only the best performing model out of four.
+As a result, only this top-performing model's metrics were monitored and logged, limiting visibility into the performance of the other three models during the grid search process.
+This made it difficult to analyze and compare the performance of all models side by side, together with different metrics. ---